Harrix/harrix-pylib/docs/funcs_md.md

 def sort_sections_content(markdown_text: str) -> str:

     def is_date_heading(section_text: str) -> datetime | None:
-        """Return datetime if the first line of the section (## XXX) is a date, otherwise None.
+        """Return datetime if the first line of the section (## XXX) is a date, otherwise None."""

-        """
+        def _try_parse_date(date_str: str, pattern: str) -> datetime | None:
+            """Try to parse a date string with a given pattern, return None if it fails."""

+            try:
+                return datetime.strptime(date_str, pattern)
+            except ValueError:
+                return None

         first_line = section_text.split("\n", 1)[0].strip()  # should be ## 2024-...
         heading = first_line.replace("## ", "").strip()

         # Remove top-section marker if present
-        heading = heading.replace("<!-- top-section -->", "").strip()
+        heading = heading.replace("", "").strip()

+        # Try each pattern in sequence without nesting try-except in the loop
         patterns = [
             "%Y",
             "%Y-%m-%d",
             "%Y-%m-%d %H:%M",
         ]

         for pattern in patterns:
-            try:
+            # Use a helper function to avoid try-except in the loop
+            dt = _try_parse_date(heading, pattern)
+            if dt:
-                return datetime.strptime(heading, pattern)
+                return dt
-            except ValueError:
-                pass

         return None

     def is_top_section(section_text: str) -> bool:
-        """Returns True if the section is marked as a top section.""" first_line = section_text.split("\n", 1)[0].strip()
+        """Return True if the section is marked as a top section.""" first_line = section_text.split("\n", 1)[0].strip()
         return "<!-- top-section -->" in first_line